USEPA/EPA_MOVES_Model/docs/NEIQAInstructions.md

 ## Prerequisites

-The QA Tool requires that the CDB has already been built using the MOVES County Data Manager or otherwise and is ready to be checked.
+The QA Tool requires that the CDB has already been built using the MOVES County Data Manager and is ready to be checked.
 The tool *will not* aid in creating or populating an NEI CDB.
+The database must be loaded into MariaDB's data folder for the tool to find it.

 ### County Database Naming Convention